Earl S. Kalland Professor of Old Testament and Semitic Languages; Director of Messianic Judaism

-Dr. Dallaire earned a PhD and an MPhil in Hebrew and cognate studies from Hebrew Union College—Jewish Institute of Religion, an MA in biblical literature from Oral Roberts University, and a BA in psychology from Ottawa University.
-She completed additional work at the Hebrew University of Jerusalem, the Institute for Holy Land Studies in Jerusalem, McMaster University inOntario, and Western Pentecostal Bible College in British Columbia.
+Dr. Dallaire earned a PhD and an MPhil in Hebrew and Cognate Studies (Comparative Semitics) from Hebrew Union College—Jewish Institute of Religion, an MA in Biblical Literature from Oral Roberts University, and a BA in Psychology from Ottawa University.
+She completed additional work at the Hebrew University of Jerusalem, the Jerusalem University College, McMaster University, and Western Pentecostal Bible College.

-Dr. Dallaire has contributed chapters and articles in the following books, commentary series and encyclopedia: "Judaism and the World to Come" in A Case for Historic Premillennialism: An Alternative to “Left Behind” Eschatology (Baker), “Ten Commandments”, “Wisdom”, “Law”, “Blessings”, “Covenant”, “Day of the Lord”, “Sacrifice” in The Dictionary of Everyday Theology and Culture (NavPress),"Messianic Judaism from the 6th to the Early 20th Century AD: Textual Evidence” in Chosen To Follow: Jewish Believers in Jesus through History and Today (Caspari Center), "Emotional Meltdown: Stuttering in Hebrew” and “Are You Blessed (baruch) or Blessed ('ashrey)?” in Devotions on the Hebrew Bible: 52 Reflections to Inspire & Instruct (Zondervan, forthcoming), "Joshua and Israel's Exodus from the Desert Wilderness" in Reverberations of the Exodus in Scripture (Wipf & Stock, forthcoming).
+Dr. Dallaire contributed chapters and articles in the following books, commentaries and journals: "Judaism and the World to Come" in A Case for Historic Premillennialism: An Alternative to “Left Behind” Eschatology (2009), “Ten Commandments”, “Wisdom”, “Law”, “Blessings”, “Covenant”, “Day of the Lord”, “Sacrifice” in The Dictionary of Everyday Theology and Culture (2010), “Messianic Judaism from the 6th to the Early 20th Century AD: Textual Evidence” in Chosen To Follow: Jewish Believers in Jesus through History and Today (2013), “Joshua and Israel's Exodus from the Desert Wilderness” in Reverberations of the Exodus in Scripture (2014), “Emotional Meltdown: Stuttering in Hebrew” and “Are You Blessed (baruch) or Blessed ('ashrey)?” in Devotions on the Hebrew Bible: 52 Reflections to Inspire & Instruct (2015), “Taking the Land by Force: Divine Violence in Joshua” in Wrestling with the Violence of God: Soundings in the Old Testament (2015), “A Mixed Multitude: The Gentile Multitude inside the Modern Messianic Jewish Movement” in Messiah Journal (2018), and “Anti-Semitic Supersessionism: The Sharp Words that Deepened the Divide” in The Future Restoration of Israel (forthcoming).

 Areas of Academic Interest and Research

-Hebrew (biblical, mishnaic, modern) grammar, syntax, Hebrew pedagogy - CoHeLeT project (Communicative Hebrew Learning and Teaching), ancient Near Eastern languages and comparative Semitic linguistics, Esther, Joshua, Patriarchal narratives, Old Testament backgrounds, Messianic Judaism
+Hebrew (biblical, mishnaic, modern) grammar, syntax, Hebrew pedagogy - CoHeLeT project (Communicative Hebrew Learning and Teaching), ancient Near Eastern languages and comparative Semitic linguistics, Esther, Joshua, Patriarchal narratives, Old Testament backgrounds, Messianic Judaism.